Free Shipping

 Origins

 Produced in cider from a precursor formed by yeast during fermentation.
-Can also be formed by contaminant lactic acid bacteria including Lactobacillus and Pediococcus.
+Diacetyl can also be formed by contaminant lactic acid bacteria including Lactobacillus and Pediococcus .

 Importance

-Desirable flavour in some ciders, off-flavour in others.
-Secondary fermentation of traditional ciders with malo-lactic bacteria can result in ciders with higher levels of 2,3-butanedione compared with those produced more rapidly.
+Diacetyl is a desirable flavour in some ciders, and an off-flavour in others.
+In traditional ciders it arises from secondary fermentation with malo-lactic bacteria.
+Such ciders have higher levels of 2,3-butanedione compared with those produced more rapidly, without a malo-lactic fermentation.

 CAS registry number